Roberto Soldić

-Roberto Soldić (/hr/; born 25 January 1995) is a Croatian mixed martial artist, and professional boxer.
-He is currently competing in the Welterweight division of ONE Championship.
+Roberto Soldić (/hr/; born 25 January 1995) is a Croatian mixed martial artist, and professional boxer who is currently competing in the Welterweight division of the Ultimate Fighting Championship (UFC).
 He formerly competed in KSW, where he was the promotion’s two time Welterweight and one time Middleweight champion, holding both the belts until his signing to ONE.
 He also competed in FFC, where he was the Welterweight Champion, and in Superior FC, where he was also their Welterweight champion.

 Soldić is a member of University of Fighting Gym Düsseldorf from Düsseldorf, Germany, where he trains under the tutelage of the gym's owner and manager Ivan Dijaković.

 Background

 Soldić was born to Croat parents in Vitez, Bosnia and Herzegovina.
 While at school, Soldić played soccer before joining a local judo gym in Vitez.
 Soldić soon realized that he preferred martial arts and he decided to dedicate himself to judo and followed by mixed martial arts (MMA).
 Given that there were no adequate conditions for training in his hometown of Vitez, Soldić improvised and trained at various gyms in Bosnia and Herzegovina and Croatia.

 In 2015, Soldić met his current coach and manager Ivan Dijaković.
 That same year, Soldić moved to Düsseldorf, Germany, and started training at UFD Gym Düsseldorf, where he was able to completely dedicate himself to the sport.
 In the following two years and Soldić started to be considered as one of the biggest European MMA prospects.